bobeyerjohnson/csv_event_generator/README.md

 # Dummy Event Generation Script
 This is a simple python script designed to generate events based on a formatted csv file with dummy data.
-Dummy data is outputed in formatted JSON
+Dummy data is outputed in JSON
 ### How to Run
 Within the root folder run --
 ```linux